ethereum/remix-ide/docs/settings.md

 ### Github Access Token

 When performing Git operations on Github and when creating GISTs, it may be necessary to input an access token.
 This token has the specific permissions for your Git commands.
-Depending on the operation, you may also need to also input your Github username & email address.
+Depending on the operation, you may also need to input your Github username & email address.
 Remix does not save your password info outside of your browser's localstorage.  [https://github.com/settings/tokens](https://github.com/settings/tokens)

 ![](images/a-settings-gh-token.png)